Electronic prescriptions for prescribers

 Case study - Dr John Hampson [750.74KB]

-Here are some resources to help you get the most out of using electronic prescriptions.
+Here are some resources to help you get the most out of using the Electronic Prescription Service.

 NHS Dictionary of Medicines and Devices and prescribing systems

-The NHS Dictionary of Medicines and Devices (dm+d) is the standard for transferring medicine and medical device information between clinical systems.
+The NHS Dictionary of Medicines and Devices (dm+d) provides a standardised reference for medicines and medical devices for use by different clinical systems.

 Download our dm+d factsheet [370.79KB] to find out about some of the common issues when using EPS release 2.